-In 1961, on leave from CBS, Mr. Heffner played a leading role in the acquisition and activation of Channel 13 as New York's first public broadcasting station: WNET.
-He was Channel 13's Founding General Manager until 1963, when he established Richard Heffner Associates, Inc., a broadly-based communications consulting firm that has served such clients as IBM, TIME, Inc., The American Association for the Advancement of Science, the Salk Institute for Biological Sciences, AT&T, American Airlines, Pfizer, Inc., and Sears, Roebuck & Company.
+In 1961, on leave from CBS, Heffner played a leading role in the acquisition and activation of Channel 13 as New York's first public broadcasting station: WNET.
+He was Channel 13's founding general manager until 1963, when he established Richard Heffner Associates, Inc., a broadly-based communications consulting firm that has served such clients as IBM, TIME, Inc., The American Association for the Advancement of Science, the Salk Institute for Biological Sciences, AT&T, American Airlines, Pfizer, Inc., and Sears, Roebuck & Company.

-Mr. Heffner was born in New York City on August 5, 1925.
-His wife, Dr. Elaine Heffner, serves as Senior Lecturer of Education in Psychiatry at Cornell University Medical College and was for many years Program Supervisor of the Nursery School Treatment Center at the Payne-Whitney Clinic of New York Hospital.
-She is also in private practice as a psycotherapist.
-The Heffners have two sons -- Daniel, a film producer in California, and Andrew, an Assistant New York State Attorney General -- and four grandchildren.
-The Heffners have homes in New York City; Putnam Valley, New York; and Palm Springs, California.
+Heffner was born in New York City on Aug.
+5, 1925.
+His wife, Dr. Elaine Heffner, serves as senior lecturer of education in psychiatry at Cornell University Medical College, and was for many years program pupervisor of the Nursery School Treatment Center at the Payne-Whitney Clinic of New York Hospital.
+She is also in private practice as a psychotherapist.
+The Heffners have two sons: Daniel, a film producer in California, and Andrew, an assistant New York State Attorney General.
+The have four grandchildren.
+The Heffners have homes in New York City, Putnam Valley, New York, and Palm Springs, Calif.